liezeltamon/project-template/results/README.md

 #

 ## Contents
-  - All results from analyses subdivind into subdirectories e.g. figures/, tables/
+  - All results from analyses subdividing into subdirectories e.g. figures/, tables/
+  - Arrange chronologically e.g. using subdirectories with dates as recommended in (Noble, 2009)